Head-Heart-Hands | Formation

 Jesus' extended community was so religious they traveled to the Temple each year for an important celebration and brought Jesus along after he turned 12, an important birthday in his religious tradition.

 As an adult, Jesus regularly attended and taught in the local synagogues (similar to our churches today).
 When he wasn't in the synagogue, he regularly talked about God and quoted from the Hebrew scriptures.
 What could be more religious than that?

 If Jesus were here today to “share his faith story” it might start like this: “I grew up in a very religious family, and learned all about my religion when I was growing up, and went to religious gatherings in the synagogue every Sabbath, and celebrated all the traditional religious celebrations."
 He would probably also say: "And I had a very close relationship with my heavenly God and Father."
 Religion and church are good things, but if they aren't grounded in a close relationship with God, they are empty.

-After Jesus came back to life, he established the big-C Church—the worldwide kingdom of Christ-followers.
-And he sent his apostles to establish little-c churches—the local congregations of Christ-followers.
-Paul’s letters are written to some of those churches made up of real everyday people like you and me.
+After Jesus came back to life, he established the big-C Church — the worldwide kingdom of Christ followers.
+And he sent his apostles to establish little-c churches — the local gatherings of Christ followers.
+Paul’s letters were written to some of those churches made up of real everyday people like you and me.

 First: If the New Testament were divided into seven equal parts, it would break down like this:

 Second: Most times “you” in the New Testament should be translated as “y’all” or even "all y'all" because it's a plural form of the word.
 So though we often read the Bible on our own as though it’s written to each of us personally, it’s usually addressed to a group of people or a fellowship, like a church.

 Begin with a conversation starter, then use some of these warm-up questions.